 Health and Safety regulation bodies state that it is the moral duty and legal responsibility of those in control of working at height to do all that is reasonably practical to prevent anyone falling.

-Employers, employees and contractors must carry out risk assessments, prepare a method statement and consider whether an alternative form of access would be safer.
+Employers, employees and contractors in the United Arab Emirates must carry out risk assessments, prepare a method statement and consider whether an alternative form of access would be safer.

 What is 'work at height'?